Boundary phase transitions of two-dimensional quantum critical XXZ model: Introduction

-In Ref. \cite{Jian2021}, the boundary critical behavior of a (2+1)D O(3) QCP coupled with a spin-$1/2$ AF Heisenberg chain is studied.
+In Ref. \cite{Jian2021}, the boundary critical behavior of a (2+1)D O(3) QCP coupled with a spin-$1/2$ AF Heisenberg chain was studied.
 The dangling spin chain is treated as a quantum critical state with the non-Abelian bosonization.
-Its coupling to the bulk state leads to two possible phases on the boundary: one has the valence bond solid (VBS) order spontaneously breaking the translation symmetry, while the other is argued to have long-range AF order, and there is a direct phase transition between them.
-The nonordinary boundary critical behavior found in numerical simulations is argued to correspond to the second phase with a weak AF order, which is confirmed in later numerical simulations \cite{Ding}.
-Moreover, weak AF order is also observed on the boundary of a 2D quantum critical Heisenberg model with a dangling two-leg ladder \cite{Ding2021}, and a quantum XXZ model with a dangling chain \cite{Zhu2021b}.
+Its coupling to the bulk state leads to two possible phases on the boundary: one has the valence bond solid (VBS) order that spontaneously breaks the translation symmetry, while the other is argued to have long-range AF order, and there is a direct phase transition between them.
+The nonordinary boundary critical behavior found in numerical simulations was argued to correspond to the second phase with a weak AF order, which has been confirmed by latest numerical simulations \cite{Ding}.
+Moreover, weak AF order was also observed on the boundary of the easy-plane XXZ model with a dangling spin chain [see Fig. \ref{fig:lattice} (a)] \cite{Zhu2021b}, indicating that the extraordinary boundary critical behavior is not restricted to the isotropic case.

+Recently, the boundary critical behavior of spin-$1/2$ Heisenberg and XXZ models with a dangling two-leg ladder [see Fig. \ref{fig:lattice} (b)] was revisited \cite{Ding2023, Zhu2021b}.
+At the bulk QCP, the dangling ladder weakly coupled to the bulk exhibits the ordinary critical behavior, which is in the same universality class of the 3D classical O($N$) ($N=2,3$) model \cite{Ding2018, Ding2023, Zhu2021b}.
+However, increasing the boundary interaction strength induces a phase transition to a weakly AF ordered state on the boundary \cite{Ding2023}.
+This indicates a nontrivial interplay of the quasi-1D dangling ladder and the critical bulk state, and has not been expected before.
+This motivates our theoretical analysis in this work.

-In this work, we theoretically study the boundary critical behavior of the 2D quantum critical XXZ model with either a dangling spin-$1/2$ chain or a dangling two-leg ladder, which are illustrated in Fig. \ref{fig:lattice}.
-In each case, we treat the dangling spin chain or the ladder with the Abelian bosonization method and take its coupling to the bulk as perturbations in the RG analysis.
+In this work, we theoretically study the boundary critical behavior of the 2D quantum critical XXZ model coupled to a dangling spin-$1/2$ chain or a dangling two-leg ladder, which are illustrated in Fig. \ref{fig:lattice}.
+In each case, we treat the dangling spin chain or the ladder with the Abelian bosonization method and take its coupling to the bulk as a perturbation in the RG analysis.
 We find a rich boundary phase diagram in each case.
 The results depend on whether the system has an easy-plane or an easy-axis anisotropy, and we particularly focus on the easy-plane case, which reduces to the O(3) symmetric case if the anisotropy is turned off.